jdh2021/react-redux-sagas/README.md

 ## Usage

 1. Click a movie poster to see details about that movie including its description and genre(s).
 2. Within details, edit a movie by clicking the `EDIT` button.
-You can edit the title, image URL, and movie description.
+You can edit the title, image URL, and description.
 Once complete, click `SAVE` and you'll be routed back to details for that movie to see your edits in effect.
 If you decide not to edit the movie, click `CANCEL`.
 3. Within details, delete a movie by clicking the `DELETE` button.
-You'll be prompted to confirm before deleting and then routed back to the list of movies.
+You'll be prompted to confirm before deleting and then routed back to the gallery of movies.
-4. To add a movie, click the blue video button at the top of the page.
-You'll be routed to a form where you can enter the new movie's title, poster URL, and description.
+4. Add a movie by clicking the blue video button at the top of the movie gallery page.
+You'll be routed to a form where you can enter the new movie's title, image URL for poster, and description.
 Use the dropdown to select the movie's genre.
 Click `SAVE` to add the movie.
 Click `BACK` to return to the list of the movies but preserve the information already entered in the form.
 Click `CLEAR` to clear the data entered in the form.

 ## Built With